Funding opportunity

 This aims to regulate any advantage granted by a public sector body which threatens to, or actually distorts competition in the UK or any other country or countries.

-If there are any changes to these requirements that mean we need to change the terms of this opportunity, we will tell you as soon as possible.
+If there are any changes to these requirements that mean we need to change the terms of this funding opportunity, we will tell you as soon as possible.

-Trusted research and innovation (TR&I)
+Trusted Research and Innovation (TR&I)

-TR&I is a UKRI work programme designed to help protect all those working in our thriving and collaborative international sector by enabling partnerships to be as open as possible, and as secure as necessary.
+Trusted Research and Innovation (TR&I) is a UKRI work programme designed to help protect all those working in our thriving and collaborative international sector by enabling partnerships to be as open as possible, and as secure as necessary.

-Our TR&I principles set out UKRI’s expectations of organisations funded by UKRI in relation to due diligence for international collaboration.
+Our TR&I Principles set out UKRI’s expectations of organisations funded by UKRI in relation to due diligence for international collaboration.

-As such, applicants for UKRI funding may be asked to demonstrate how their proposed projects will comply with our approach and expectation towards TR&I. You will be asked to identify potential risks and the relevant controls you will put in place to help proportionately reduce these risks.
+As such, applicants for UKRI funding may be asked to demonstrate how their proposed projects will comply with our approach and expectation towards TR&I, identifying potential risks and the relevant controls you will put in place to help proportionately reduce these risks.

-Further guidance and information about TR&I, including where you can find additional support.
+See further guidance and information about TR&I, including where applicants can find additional support.

 How to apply